uzura89/how-we-got-here/docs/METHODOLOGY.md

 - Historical interpretations can vary, and our content may not represent all perspectives.

 We encourage users to approach the information critically and to consult multiple sources for important historical facts.

-## Future Developments

-We are continuously exploring ways to improve our methodology, including:

-- Incorporating more diverse AI models and historical sources
-- Enhancing the review process with expert historians
-- Developing more sophisticated methods for cross-referencing and fact-checking

-By combining AI generation, Wikipedia comparison, and community involvement, we aim to create a reliable, comprehensive, and continually improving historical resource.